 As always, the support gadgets and their batteries needed to be recharged.

-First thing on Wednesday morning I called him again and he returned call to me setting up 10.30am to meet him at the office of the Cheah Kongsi.
-He could spend much more time with me and I learnt that that he was a dynamic change agent chairman of the Cheah Kongsi.
+First thing on Wednesday morning I called him again and he returned the call to me setting up 10.30am to meet him at the office of the Cheah Kongsi.
+He could spend much more time with me and I learned that he was a dynamic change agent chairman of the Cheah Kongsi.
 He did express that the Cheah Kongsi did not keep their records well since it was founded and he had plans to set up proper genealogical resource for the institution.
 Renovations of the buildings on the property of the institution such as the temple and meeting hall were already proceeding under his leadership and we were meeting at his office that was just completed a couple of weeks ago with computers and key phones that they never had before.
 I told him it was so timely that I came to meet with him on this trip and I reminded him of Danny Chin in Hong Kong whom I had mentioned earlier in our brief introductory meeting.
 Danny as the genealogy expert working with me as a volunteer could help speed up the establishment of a family search unit for the Cheah Kongsi with other interested volunteers.
 He had highlighted that many people from the region had visited the center asking him for ancestral records of their Cheah ancestry.
 He also mentioned that other associations have come to him also to ask for solutions for similar needs in their association or institution.
 I had a chance to show him how I personally handled my current family history with my website www.familylane.info and showed him the genealogy chart of my ancestral family in the same website similar to the chart found above.
-He was above 60 in age and was adept in using computers and smart phones with apps like skype, Whatsapp etc We parted with a higher sounding note that we can now follow up with more meetings later to further the suport of family history search in the Cheah Kongsi.
+He was above 60 in age and was adept in using computers and smartphones with apps like Skype, Whatsapp etc We parted with a higher sounding note that we can now follow up with more meetings later to further the support of family history search in the Cheah Kongsi.

 We took a memorable photo of our meeting outside the new office on Armenian Street